Wildlife & Animals – Chobe NP

 By Anthony Ham

 Chobe National Park has an impressive wealth of animal life.
-Elephants and buffalo are a permanent presence on the riverbanks in the dry months.
-Plains zebra, puku and impala are very common as well, while smaller numbers of greater kudu and sable antelope can be found in the park interior.
-Lions are easily spotted and you might be lucky to see wild dogs too.
+Elephants and buffalo are a permanent presence on the riverbanks and across the Savuti area in the dry months.
+Plains zebra, puku, wildebeest and impala are very common as well, while smaller numbers of greater kudu, roan antelope, sable antelope and eland can be found in the interior of the park.
+Lions are easily spotted and leopards are hard to find but widely present.
+You might be lucky to see wild dogs too.

 Abundant